fz172/fanfly/_posts/2025-06-10-control_stick_connectors.md

 # TLDR

-- Reconnected the wires for control sticks.
+- Attached the control stick wire harness connectors to the airframe

 # Details